phramusca/RomManager/README.md

 ### Destination Folder

 Select where to:
-- Export selected ROM files
+- Export selected ROM files (for both Recalbox and Romm)
-- Read/write `gamelist.xml` files for metadata synchronization
+- Read/write `gamelist.xml` files for Recalbox metadata synchronization

 ### GoodToolsConfig.ods